 Her episodes are released every Tuesday, so you know what I’m doing each Tuesday morning!
 Her guests are relatable and the conversation is always informative and entertaining.
 Highly recommend.

-Which blogger resources are you going to use first?
+Which online resources are you going to use first?